natnaelmekuriaw/natnaelmekuriaw/README.md

 # Hi there, I'm Natnael Mekuriaw 👋

 I'm a Full-Stack Software Engineer with 4+ years of experience building scalable, reliable, and high-quality web applications.

-I focus on cloud-based systems, API-driven platforms, third-party integrations, dashboards, automation tools, and end-to-end software solutions.
-I care deeply about strong architecture, clean UI/UX, performance, maintainability, and building products that are practical, stable, and easy to use.

-I enjoy solving complex problems and turning ideas into dependable software that works well in the real world.
+I focus on cloud-based systems, API-driven platforms, integrations, dashboards, automation tools, and end-to-end software solutions.
+I care about strong architecture, clean UI/UX, performance, maintainability, and building software that works well in the real world.

 ## 🛠️ Tech Stack